Skip to main content

 Once the historical data backfill stage completes, Vital monitors for new data and changes.
 Whenever new data or changes are discovered, Vital sends them out as Data Events as soon as possible:

-You can inspect the state of incremental data updates of each individual user through Vital Dashboard or Vital API.
+You can inspect the state of incremental data updates of each individual user through Junction Dashboard or Junction API.

 Event Types